 Detection and Prevention Methods:

 PRS Fraud can be detected by monitoring for sudden or suspicious high volume calls to premium rate numbers or monitoring hot listed premium rate numbers for suspicious traffic.
 To prevent PRS Fraud, operators must have strong Application Fraud Prevention and Subscription Fraud Detection capabilities and strong settlement agreements with premium rate service providers.

 IRSF is lot more difficult to detect as the numbers in IRSF are generally not part of the official national numbering plans so the originating operator cannot easily identify the called numbers as premium rate services and hence difficult to add them to monitoring hotlists.

 Perpetrators of IRSF generally require testing a SIM or PBX device in their possession with test calls to a desired terminating country prior to generating revenue share traffic.
 These test numbers are widely advertised by the IPRN providers – some easy to obtain and some more difficult – but the numbers keep changing regularly.
-As part of our PRISM database solution to tackle IRSF, we monitor over 130 service providers advertising revenue share numbers.
+As part of our IRSF fraud prevention solution, we monitor thousands of service providers advertising revenue share numbers.
 These ‘Test Numbers’ in conjunction with an operator’s existing alerting capabilities can be a useful weapon in the fight against IRSF.